steelcowboy/GuessWord/README.md

 # GuessWord
-A simple python2 game similar to hangman.
+A simple python*3* game similar to hangman.
 Just a project I've been working on as I learn more and more python.

 # Dependencies
 The following are what I needed to install on my Arch machine:
-* python2-configargparse
+* python-configargparse
-* python2-requests (optional -- only if you don't have `random.txt`)
+* python-requests (optional -- only if you don't have `random.txt`)
-* python2-termcolor (optional -- can also use ASCI escape sequences for color)
+* python-termcolor (optional -- can also use ASCI escape sequences for color)
-* simple-cipher module to use guessword_enc

 However, it's possible you may be missing things.
 YMMV

 # Tools
 Included in the tools folder are two scripts to encode or decode a dictionary file.
-Usage: `./<en/de>code file.txt`
+Usage: `./tools/{en/de}code file.txt`

 # TODO
-* ✓ ~~Allow color to be turned off~~
+* ✓ Allow color to be turned off
 * Add a cheat mode which runs purposely exploitable code
-* Support for multiple words
+* ✓ Support for multiple words -- and words with special characters, such as apostrophes!
 * Get dictionary definitions for words from random.txt
 * Create an ncurses version
 * ~~Add extra dictionary files and store them in a format other than plaintext so you can't cheat~~